gtvb/Expense-Tracker/README.md

-#📌 About
+#  About
 An expense tracker app made with ReactJS and TypeScript.
-The user's transactions are saved in localStorage and the notifications were made using react toastify.
+The user's transactions are saved in localStorage and I used react-toastify to handle notifications.

-#📌 Installation
+##  Installation
 Make sure your have Node.js installed on your computer.

 Clone the repo: